craigtrupp/ibm-deng/Linux/Putting_It_Together/weather_etl_project/Weather_Ex_Items.md

 One key difference between this report and the previous report you generated is that the forecast temperature will now be aligned with the date the forecast is for.
 As a result, the date will be in the same row as the observed temperature for that date, rather than the previous row on the day that the forecast was made.

+Also create an executable Bash script called `fc_accuracy.sh`.

 Rather than scheduling your new script to run periodically, think of it as a tool you can use to generate the historical forecast accuracy on demand.

 <br>